 Etymology

 The word “valuable” comes from the Late Middle English period and is formed from “value” plus the suffix “-able.”
-“Value” itself comes from the Old French word “value,” which means “worth or worthiness,” originating from the Latin word “valere,” meaning “to be strong or to be worth.”
-Over time, “valuable” has come to describe anything that is highly regarded, treasured, or considered useful in some significant way.
+“Value” itself traces back to Old French value, meaning “worth or worthiness,” originating from Latin valere, meaning “to be strong or to be worth.”
+By the 15th century, the English sense of “valuable” settled into the meaning of something regarded as useful or highly regarded, not only something that can be bought or sold.

 Example Sentences